Nishant6692/react-native-pure-storage/react-native-pure-storage/README.md

 # React Native Pure Storage

 A pure React Native storage solution with no external dependencies.
-This package provides a simple key-value storage mechanism using the native capabilities of both Android (SharedPreferences) and iOS (NSUserDefaults).
+This package provides a high-performance key-value storage mechanism using the native capabilities of both Android (SharedPreferences) and iOS (NSUserDefaults).

 ## Features

 - 100% native implementation (no external dependencies)
+- High-performance async and sync APIs
+- Support for multiple data types (strings, numbers, booleans, objects)
+- Batch operations for efficient bulk reads/writes
+- Optional AES encryption support
+- Dedicated background thread for storage operations
 - Uses SharedPreferences on Android and NSUserDefaults on iOS
-- Simple promise-based API
-- TypeScript definitions included
+- Complete TypeScript support
 - Works with React Native 0.60 and above (with autolinking)

 ## Installation